Loyla486/DoesItAgeVerify/README.md

 As of the most recent update to this document, no known Open Source Operating Systems have fully complied with legal ID Verification requirements for any jurisdiction.

-### Known Software that plan on implementing it (Including OS Service(s) to enable it and/or software that calls the "age" API)
+### Known Software/OS Components that plan on implementing it (Including Software that calls the "age" API)
 | &nbsp; | Software | Notes |
 | - | - | - |
 | :building_construction: | **systemd** | [GitHub Pull Request to implement it](https://github.com/systemd/systemd/pull/40954)  - If this goes through, most Linux distros would have it by default!|